USS Greeneville: Post-2002 service

 Following the investigation regarding the collision with Ogden, Commander Lindsay R. Hankins was permitted to remain in command of the Greeneville.
-Despite the fact the Ogden's commanding officer was fired, Hankins went on to have a successful command tour with his XO LCDR Mark D. Pyle.
+Despite the fact the Ogden's commanding officer was fired, Hankins went on a command tour with XO LCDR Mark D. Pyle.
 Capt.
-Hankins went on to be awarded the coveted Vice Admiral James Bond Stockdale Award for Inspirational Leadership.
-LCDR Pyle also went on to have the honor of being bestowed with the John Paul Jones award, which recognizes outstanding leadership.
+Hankins went on to be awarded the Vice Admiral James Bond Stockdale Award for Inspirational Leadership.
+LCDR Pyle also went on to receive the John Paul Jones award, which recognizes outstanding leadership.

-On 9 July 2004, when Commander Lorin Selby relieved Hankins as commanding officer of Greeneville, Captain Cecil Haney, Commodore, Submarine Squadron One, stated that "The performance of USS Greeneville during Captain Hankins' tour has been nothing but remarkable.
+On 9 July 2004, when Commander Lorin Selby relieved Hankins as commanding officer of the Greeneville, Captain Cecil Haney, Commodore, Submarine Squadron One, stated that "The performance of USS Greeneville during Captain Hankins' tour has been nothing but remarkable.
 It has been marked by top grades in both tactical and engineering readiness.
-Lee Hankins was handpicked by our leadership for the job as CO of Greeneville.
+Lee Hankins was handpicked by our leadership for the job as CO of the Greeneville.
 They got it right."
 Hankins was selected for promotion to Captain in 2005 and served as Commodore of Submarine Squadron One (COMSUBRON 1) based in Pearl Harbor, Hawaii.
 Captain Hankins later served as the Chief of Staff for the Commander, Submarine Forces Pacific.

-Between 25 and 27 March 2006, a series of anti-submarine warfare exercises were held in Hawaiian waters that included Greeneville; Carrier Strike Group Nine; the nuclear-powered attack submarines Seawolf, Cheyenne, Tucson, and Pasadena, as well as land-based P-3 Orion aircraft from patrol squadrons VP-4, VP-9, and VP-47.
+Between 25 and 27 March 2006, a series of anti-submarine warfare exercises were held in Hawaiian waters that included the Greeneville; Carrier Strike Group Nine; the nuclear-powered attack submarines Seawolf, Cheyenne, Tucson, and Pasadena, as well as land-based P-3 Orion aircraft from patrol squadrons VP-4, VP-9, and VP-47.

-In October 2007, Greeneville left her home port of Pearl Harbor to conduct a Depot Modernization Period at Portsmouth Naval Shipyard in Kittery, ME.
+In October 2007, the Greeneville left her home port of Pearl Harbor to conduct a Depot Modernization Period at Portsmouth Naval Shipyard in Kittery, ME.
 She returned to Pearl Harbor, HI in July 2009.
-In early 2011, Greeneville returned from a Western Pacific deployment under the command of CDR Carullo.
+In early 2011, the Greeneville returned from a Western Pacific deployment under the command of CDR Carullo.